OctopusDeploy/blog/blog/2019-04/multi-tenancy-teams/index.md

 ## Infrastructure

 As I stated in an earlier section, I am going to be deploying to a SQL Server and multiple web servers.
 I will be using a worker to deploy to SQL Server.
 Only the web servers will have tentacles on them.
 I need to update the tentacle registration to allow for multi-tenant deployments.
-First, we need to tell Octopus Deploy to allow for both tenant and multi-tenant deployments to each web server.
+First, we need to tell Octopus Deploy to allow for both tenant and untenanted deployments to each web server.

 ![](machine-settings-tenant.png)

 When we do that a new section appears on the screen allowing us to select which tenants to allow.
-My thinking is:
+Instead of assigning specific tenants we will used the `Tenant Type` tags.
+The `Tenant Type` tag used will be dependent on the environment.

 - Production: Release `Tenant Type`
 - Staging: Teams and Release `Tenant Type`
 - Testing: All `Tenant Type`
 - Development: All `Tenant Type`

-Production only accepts releases or hotfixes.
-Staging will be limited like Production, as well as teams because of the above use case "As a developer, I want to be able to push my team's changes to a testing area where customers can provide feedback."
-Quite often I see setups where `Development` and `Testing` are only available to internal users.
-However, `Staging` needs to match production.
-Typically that includes external access.

-I will add the appropriate `Tenant Type` tenant tags to the machine registration.
+You might be wondering why staging gets both Teams and Release `Tenant Type` tags.
+I seen multiple cases where staging matches production.
+This includes external access.
+It is quite common to see staging used as a "beta" site for external customers.
+A spike or a random change made by a developer isn't likely to be polished enough for customers to test.
+A new feature created by a team is much more likely to have been tested by multiple people prior to customers testing it.

 ![](infrastructure-with-tenant-tags.png)